 Queen Emma Annual Fund

 Gifts to the Queen Emma Annual Fund are essential to our school operations.
-Dollars raised for the annual fund support the most urgent needs of the schools beyond what our tuition can cover, which is approximately 78% of the cost of educating each child at St. Andrew’s.
+Dollars raised for the annual fund support our most urgent needs beyond what tuition can cover.
 Every dollar contributed to the Queen Emma Annual Fund goes immediately to work and has a direct and positive impact on all of our students, faculty, and staff.

 Our mission to educate students in a culture of care, respect, love, and service is so important – now more than ever – to make our world a safe place where each person is regarded with dignity and humanity.